Experience a place you can call Home.

 Affordability

-Princeton Assisted Living understands that navigating healthcare can be complicated, but that is why we are here.
-We are here to help make the process and improve the experience for you and your family.
-We feel one needs to enjoy their retirement years surrounded by interesting and caring people, with a sense of purpose.
-Our dedicated team is available to help you navigate this journey with the goal of helping make the right decision with confidence.
+PrincetonAssisted Living understands that navigating healthcare can be complicated, but we are here to help you and your family during this transition to a new season of life.
+We believe that people should enjoy their retirement years by spending this time surrounded by interesting and caring neighbors and feeling a sense of purpose.
+Our dedicated team is available to help you navigate this journey to ensure that you feel you are confidently making the right decision for you.

 Affording assisted living may actually be easier than you thought.
 We have found that when comparing the current monthly spend of normal living expenses (mortgage, groceries, utilities, property taxes, transportation, healthcare, housekeeping assistance, etc.), that many are surprised to find that it is closer to the expense for assisted living than what they thought.
 The only difference is, the monthly expenses are bundled into one payment, and we manage all of it for you.